contactandyc/another-c-library/6_macros.md

 # Macros

-The c compiler allows us to create a macro (basically defining one thing as another).
-There are two special constants that can be useful for debugging.
+The C compiler allows us to create a macro (basically defining one thing as another).
+Two individual constants can be useful for debugging.

 ```
 __LINE__ - The line of code that you are on.